Shreveport Workers’ Compensation Lawyers

 - Slipping/Tripping – This pertains to slip and fall accidents on wet and slippery floors or trips over items on the floor.
 Employers should have safety guidelines to ensure spills are promptly cleaned and no debris is present.

-- Falling from Heights – This type of fall happens from an elevated area such as roofs, ladders, and stairways.
-They can be caused by slip and fall accidents or faulty equipment.
+- Falling from Heights – This type of fall happens from an elevated area such as roofs, ladders, stairways, and scaffolding.
+They can be caused by slip-and-fall accidents or faulty equipment.
 These types of accidents can be reduced by the use of proper personal protection gear, training, and employee diligence.

-- Vehicle Accidents – Employees who drive for business purposes may be injured in a car accident or commercial truck accident.
+- Car Accident – Employees who drive for business purposes may be injured in a car accident or commercial truck accident.
 For example, semi-truck accidents may involve a workers’ comp claim because they are being driven for an employer and by an employee.
-Employee safe-driver training and employer safe driving policies are likely to reduce accidents, but cannot prevent them entirely.
+Employee safe-driver training and employer safe-driving policies are likely to reduce accidents, but cannot prevent them entirely.

 - Repetitive Motion Injuries – This type of workplace injury is one that’s less obvious, but definitely harmful in the long run.
 Repetitive motions such as typing and using the computer 24/7 can strain muscles and tendons causing back pain, vision problems, and carpal tunnel syndrome.
 Employee training and the use of proper ergonomic equipment can help keep these incidents low.